nismod/transport/README.md

 1. Install *Eclipse IDE for Java Developers*: https://eclipse.org/downloads/.
 2. Run Eclipse and choose the workspace folder.
 3. Import the existing Maven project from the local git folder where the code has been cloned.
-In Eclipse: *File -> Import -> Maven -> Existing Maven Projects.* Wait until all Maven dependencies are downloaded.
+In Eclipse: *File -> Import -> Maven -> Existing Maven Projects.* Wait until all Maven dependencies (specified in the *pom.xml* file) are downloaded.
 4. The classes containing the *main* method can be run as a Java application.
-The classes containing the methods annotated with *@Test* can be run as JUnit tests.
+The classes containing the methods annotated with *@Test* can be run as *JUnit* tests.